delawaremathguy/ShoppingList14/README.md

 The third tab shows a list of all locations, listed in visitationOrder (an integer from 1...100).
 One special Location is the "Unknown Location," which serves as the default location for all new items.
 I use this special location to mean that "I don't really know where this item is yet, but I'll figure it out at the store."
 In programming terms, this location has the highest of all visitationOrder values, so that it comes last in the list of Locations, and shopping items with this unassigned/unknown location will come at the bottom of the shopping list.

 Tapping on a Location in the list lets you edit location information, including reassigning the visitation order, change its color, or delete it.
 (Individually adjusting RGB and Alpha may not the best UI in this app, but it will have to do for now.
 Also, using color to distinguish different Locations may not even be a good UI, since a significant portion of users either cannot distinguish color or cannot choose visually compatible colors very well.)
-You will also see a list of the ShoppingItems that are associated with this Location.
+You will also see a list of the Items that are associated with this Location.
 A long press on a location (other than the "unknown location") will allow you to delete the location directly.

-* What happens to ShoppingItems in a Location when the Location is deleted?
-The ShoppingItems are not deleted, but are moved to the Unknown Location.
+* What happens to Items in a Location when the Location is deleted?
+The Items are not deleted, but are moved to the Unknown Location.

 The fourth tab is an in-store timer, with three simple button controls: "Start," "Stop," and "Reset."
 This timer can be (optionally) paused when the app goes inactive (e.g., if you get a phone call while you're shopping), although the default is to *not* pause it when going inactive. (*See Development.swift to change this behaviour*.)